Jack Feller was elected to the Oceanside City Council in November of 2000.

 Enlisting in the Navy in 1968, he was assigned to the Naval Dental Clinic at Camp Pendleton where he served for six years.

 Prior to being elected to City Council, Jack served as a Commissioner on the Oceanside Beach and Harbor Advisory Committee, Integrated Waste Commission and the Hazardous Waste Commission.
-Active in the community, he was a member of the Mission San Luis Rey Parish Advisory Board, a founding Board Member of Pacific View Charter School, served on the Seagaze Concert Series Steering Committee, and was a longtime member of Harbor Days Committee.
+Active in the community, he was a member of the Mission San Luis Rey Parish Advisory Board, and was a founding Board Member of Pacific View Charter School.
+He served on the Seagaze Concert Series Steering Committee, and was a longtime member of the Harbor Days Committee.

-Additional community involvement includes the Jaycees (Jaycee of the Year 1992 and 1999), Rotary (President 1993-1994), Chamber of Commerce (Board of Directors 1996-1999, Volunteer of the Year 1990, Businessperson of the Year 1996), Oceanside Merchants Association, coach and Past President of the Oceanside Bobby Sox Softball League, Ivey Ranch Park, Trauma Intervention Program, Friends of the Library, Brother Benno Foundation, Women's Resource Center, Canine Companions, and the Oceanside Senior Citizens Center, and he actively supports both El Camino and Oceanside High Schools.
-He is a Board Member for both The Angels Depot and the El Camino Wildcat Foundation.
+Additional community involvement includes the Jaycees (Jaycee of the Year 1992 and 1999), Oceanside Rotary (President 1993-1994), Chamber of Commerce (Board of Directors 1996-1999; Volunteer of the Year 1990; Businessperson of the Year 1996), Oceanside Merchants Association, Coach and Past President of the Oceanside Bobby Sox Softball League, Ivey Ranch Park, Trauma Intervention Program, Friends of the Library, Brother Benno Foundation, Women’s Resource Center, Canine Companions, and the Oceanside Senior Citizens Center.
+He also actively supports both El Camino and Oceanside High Schools and serves as an Honorary Board Member for The Angels Depot.

 His knowledge of local government and the community is balanced by his experience as a businessman.
 He sold his business, Port of Subs, in 2004 after 10½ years, and has been employed in both the public and private sector.

-During his eight years on the City Council, many great things have occurred within the City of Oceanside.
+During his 15 years on the City Council, many great things have occurred within the City of Oceanside:

 Oceanside clearly is moving in the right direction.

-Jack and his wife Bunny have lived in Oceanside since 1987 and have three daughters and sons-in-law and eighteen grandchildren and one great-grandson.
+Jack and his wife, Bunny, have lived in Oceanside since 1987.
+They have three daughters and sons-in-laws, 22 grandchildren and 2 great-grandchildren.